June 15, 2021

 Know When you Should Get Your Colon Cancer Screening

 It's important to stay in communication with your physician about your colon cancer screening.
-If you ever do receive a diagnosis, the Cancer Cancer Care Centers of Brevard are here to help.
+If you or a loved one receive a diagnosis of colorectal cancer, the Cancer Cancer Care Centers of Brevard are here to help.
 Our dedicated oncologists can work with you to create a customized treatment plan that works for your needs.

 Categories: Colorectal Cancer